 The American College of Obstetricians and Gynecologists (ACOG) is an educational resource to aid clinicians and has made its recommendations.
 (It also acts as an arm for doctors to avoid malpractice lawsuits, but that is a different story.)

 For the treatment of chorioamnionitis, the ACOG’s recommendations are that:

 - Administration of intrapartum antibiotics is recommended whenever an intraamniotic infection is suspected or confirmed.
 Antibiotics should be considered in the setting of isolated maternal fever unless a source other than intraamniotic infection is identified and documented.

-- Regardless of institutional protocol, when obstetrician-gynecologists or other obstetric care providers diagnose an intraamniotic infection, or when other risk factors for early-onset neonatal sepsis are present in labor (e.g., maternal fever, prolonged rupture of the membranes, or preterm birth), communication with the neonatal care team is essential to optimize neonatal evaluation and management.
+- Regardless of institutional protocol, when obstetrician-gynecologists or other obstetric care providers diagnose an intraamniotic infection or when other risk factors for early-onset neonatal sepsis are present in labor (e.g., maternal fever, prolonged rupture of the membranes, or preterm birth), communication with the neonatal care team is essential to optimize neonatal evaluation and management.

 That ACOG Guideline relates to expectant management following premature rupture of membranes.
-It does not specifically address either (1) the criteria for a clinical diagnosis of chorioamnionitis or (2) the intrapartum management of a patient who meets the clinical diagnosis of chorioamnionitis.
+It does not explicitly address either (1) the criteria for a clinical diagnosis of chorioamnionitis or (2) the intrapartum management of a patient who meets the clinical diagnosis of chorioamnionitis.